followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxFunnel/1 Configuration/onLegendClick.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **legendClick** event.
-Executed when a user clicks a legend item.
+A function that is executed when a [legend item](/Documentation/Guide/Widgets/Funnel/Legend/Overview/) is clicked or tapped.
 <!--/shortDescription-->

 <!--fullDescription-->